 - 1. Total static pressure is .5" WC or less. - 2.
 Airflow is correct for installed unit. - 3.
 Airflow tables are in the installation manual and Spec Sheet for Indoor Unit. - 4.
-Complete charging information are in Service Manual RS6200006
+Complete charging information is in Service Manual RS6200006.
+Instructions on charging of refrigerants when addition of charge is required by the manufacturer for completing the refrigerant system.